Liliana Godoy

 Liliana Guadalupe Godoy García (born 21 June 1990) is a Mexican football manager and former player.

 Club career

-Godoy started her career in 2018 with Cruz Azul (women).
+A forward, Godoy started her career in 2018 with Cruz Azul (women).

 International career

 Godoy represented Mexico U-20 in the 2008 U20 World Cup in Chile.

 Managerial career

 After retirement, Godoy started her managerial career in 2021 with Mazatlán U-17 (women).
 In 2023 she joined the managerial staff of Pachuca (women).